karamarnell/developers/app/ecosystem/GitHub-enterprise-application-strings-manager-integration.md

       - label: Known Issues
 ---

-Invoke an [AWS Lambda](https://aws.amazon.com/lambda/) function from Kong.
+Invoke an [AWS Lambda](https://aws.amazon.com/lambda/) function from Qordoba.
 It can be used in combination with other request plugins to secure, manage or extend the function.